phone icon

 • Sleep disruption & nightmares

 Don’t let this deter you.
-The positive effects will be abundant, too many to list.
+The positive effects will be abundant, but there are too many to list.

 The worst part of all may be cravings for alcohol, which may last a lifetime.
 Even after removing all traces of alcohol from your system, the brain will still want it to help return to the balance of chemicals it has gotten used to — but knowing the source of these symptoms is key to dealing with cravings appropriately.